equinix/metal-cli/README.md

 For help with this package:

 * Open up a GitHub issue [here](https://github.com/packethost/packet-cli/issues).
-* Contact the [Packet Community Slack](http://slack.packet.net) or on Freenode IRC in the #packethost channel.
+* Contact the [Packet Community Slack](http://slack.packet.net) or on Freenode IRC in the #equinixmetal channel.